Lefties Row Over Wetherspoons Boycott - Guido Fawkes

 Yesterday’s announcement by Boris declaring a partial unlocking for England on July 4, was met with overwhelming support from the public, a snap YouGov poll showing the plans have 64% public support versus 29% opposition.
-Naturally the first priority of the left upon hearing the good news was to launch an internal war over whether to boycott Wetherspoons upon its re-opening.
-Complete with #Neverspoons hashtag
+The left upon hearing the good news launched an internal debate over whether to boycott Wetherspoons upon its re-opening.
+Complete with #Neverspoons hashtag.

-Hundreds of lefties immediately lept to Twitter, calling on people to boycott the change in favour of pubs that “aren’t run by a far-right lunatic”
+Hundreds of lefties on Twitter called on people to boycott the change in favour of pubs that “aren’t run by a far-right lunatic”.
+Tim Martin and 52% of the public only seem far to your right if you are on the far-left…

 The boycott-happy left missed one crucial endorsement, however – actual Wetherspoon employees.
 The official “SpoonStrike” account – amplified by Owen Jones – asked their 5,000 followers not to boycott the chain, as it will result in “hours cuts and loss of earnings”.